 - A professional clerk attends meetings of full governors and committee meetings and is able to offer advice and guidance as well as producing minutes.

 Responsible governance includes planning for schools’ stability and sustainability well into the future, with a requirement to keep well-informed about the shape of education in the future.
 The Federation of Governors of Great Ellingham and Rocklands Schools, with our shared Executive Head teacher supported by a Deputy Head teacher in each school, helps us to achieve this.

-Please click on the links below for the most recent governor's report and record of terms and responsibilities and details of the Instrument of Government.
+Please click on the links below for the most recent governor's report, the record of terms and responsibilities and details of the Instrument of Government.